District 1 Arts Festival. Image by Brian Hatton

 Mission

-Abrons Arts Center builds a community where artists, learners, and audiences explore creative possibility.
+Abrons Arts Center builds a community where artists, learners, and audiences explore creative possibilities.
 Rooted in the immigrant and working-class history of our Lower East Side neighborhood, we offer free and affordable exhibitions, performances, classes, residencies, and space access.

 Indigenous Land Acknowledgement